Computational Technologies for Fashion Recommendation: A Survey

 \section{Personalized Fashion Recommendation}

-Personalized fashion product recommendation aims to provide personal fashion suggestions for users, in most cases, suggestions about fashion products~\cite{kang2017visually,he2016ups,he2016sherlock}.
-The goal of personalized fashion recommendation\footnote{Without special notes, personalized fashion recommendation refers to personalized fashion product recommendation.
-All other personalized fashion recommendation tasks, such as personalized complementary recommendation and personalized outfit recommendation, would be specified and never be shorted in personalized fashion recommendation when they are mentioned.} is similar to that of personalized recommendation in the general domain, which is to explore personal preferences of users from their historical behaviors.
+\textbf{P}ersonalized \textbf{F}ashion product \textbf{R}ecommendation (\textbf{PFR}) aims to provide personal fashion suggestions for users, in most cases, suggestions about fashion products~\cite{kang2017visually,he2016ups,he2016sherlock}.
+The goal of PFR is similar to that of personalized recommendation in the general domain, which is to explore personal preferences of users from their historical behaviors.
 Therefore, solutions for general personalized recommendation can be applied to address similar problems in the fashion domain.
-Nevertheless, personalized fashion recommendation has its uniqueness in several aspects: 1) the visual features are very important to describe fashion items; 2) items that a user interacts with, together or at different times, are likely to be related; 3) fashion products are usually seasonal and trend-aware, so customers' general preferences change obviously over the seasons; and 4) the total number of fashion items is usually very large and long-tailed in most cases.
+Nevertheless, PFR has its uniqueness in several aspects: 1) the visual features are very important to describe fashion items; 2) items that a user interacts with, together or at different times, are likely to be related; 3) fashion products are usually seasonal and trend-aware, so customers' general preferences change obviously over the seasons; and 4) the total number of fashion items is usually very large and long-tailed in most cases.
 New items are constantly emerging, which makes the data sparsity issue even more severe.
-Because of its uniqueness along with challenges, personalized fashion recommendation has attracted special research attention in the literature.
+Because of its uniqueness along with challenges, PFR has attracted special research attention in the literature.